bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 82°
+- 81°
-- Partly Cloudy
+- Breezy and Partly Cloudy
 - 57% humidity
-- 16 mph wind
+- 15 mph wind
-- 42% cloud cover
+- 48% cloud cover
 - 37 AQI 🟩
 - 0.7 inches of rain expected in the next 48 hours